 A 2004 research paper suggests that microbes can sometimes play an important role in forming gold deposits, transporting and precipitating gold to form grains and nuggets that collect in alluvial deposits.

-In 2005, the World Gold Council estimated a global gold supply of 3,859 tonnes and a demand of 3,754 tonnes, resulting in a surplus of 105 tonnes.
+In 2005, the World Gold Council estimated the total global gold supply at 3,859 tonnes and demand at 3,754 tonnes, resulting in a surplus of 105 tonnes.

 In 2006, the United States Mint began producing the American Buffalo gold bullion coin with a purity of 99.99%.